SiliconLabs/peripheral_examples/series2/emu/em0_dcdc/readme.txt

 with all peripherals disabled, HFRCO running at 38 MHz and CPU running while loop from flash.
-To get EM0 energy consumption at different HFRCO frequencies change HFCRO DPLL band in line 73 of main.c.
+To get EM0 energy consumption at different HFRCO frequencies change HFCRO DPLL band in line 70 of main.c or line 61 in main_xg25.c.

 ================================================================================